timescale/homebrew-tap/README.md

 If you want to test a Pull Request in progress in this repository, use the following steps:

-1. Enter in the formulas' repository folder:
+Navigate to the Timescale tap directory:

 ```bash
 cd $(brew --prefix)/Homebrew/Library/Taps/timescale/homebrew-tap/